 Scripture Reference: Matthew 4:1-11

 After Jesus was baptised, he had to decide the direction He would take in his ministry.
 Satan tried to get Him to be the wrong kind of Saviour.
-He tempted Him with pride, power, and popularity.
+Although Satan tempted Him with pride, power, and popularity, this was equally Satan testing Jesus as to what kind of Saviour and royal Son he was going to be.
+Was Jesus going to faithfully trust God and do his will or not?
 Jesus stood strong in the Word of God and did not give in to temptation.

 This story can also be found in Mark 1:12-13 and Luke 4:1-13.
 Although Jesus could have called on all kinds of power, he chose to fight Satan’s attack by using the Scripture.
 Remember this as you teach bible class.
 The Scripture you instil in your students now can be called upon years later when they face temptation.